 The distinctive T-grip allows you to grip the pole firmly with your middle, ring, and pinky fingers, making it easy to apply weight and maintaining control of the pole.
 Its design also makes it easy to apply weight to your palm.
 The tip of the grip is made of a hard material, making it easy to operate the climbing support.
 The combination of ultra-lightweight aluminum and carbon fiber, combined with a design that places the center of gravity at the hand, provides excellent swing balance, making these poles the best value for money backcountry poles!

-Last season, when I went skiing privately, I was approached by a stranger in the pouring rain in front of the Chamingo Inn in Hakuba Norikura, who was holding the same model POLEFREAK as mine.
+Last season, when I went skiing privately, I was approached by a stranger in the pouring rain in front of the Chamingo inn in Hakuba Norikura.
+He was holding the same model of POLEFREAK skis as mine.

 KANG poles are made from environmentally friendly materials, including flax, bamboo, and recyclable aluminum.
 The FLAX ALL-MOUNTAIN poles I chose this time are made from 100% flax.
 The previous model used 30% carbon fiber, but by switching to 100% flax, they further reduce CO2 emissions and are more environmentally friendly.
 I also recommend KANG poles because each model comes in a wide variety of colors and has a sophisticated, Scandinavian design.
 We enjoy playing in nature, so when choosing tools to use, I want to choose ones that contribute to the environment in some way